What is family or divorce mediation?

 Are lawyers needed?

 At the very least, most mediators urge their clients to consult with their own attorneys regarding any decisions with possible legal consequences.
-In divorce-related matters, it is highly advisable to have lawyers prepare documents such as financial settlements and custody and visitation agreements.
+In divorce-related matters, it is highly advisable to have lawyers prepare final documents such as financial settlements and custody and visitation agreements.